Scientific Computing Tools for Python¶

 SciPy refers to several related but distinct entities:

-- The SciPy Stack, a collection of open source software for scientific computing in Python, and particularly a specified set of core packages.
+- The SciPy ecosystem, a collection of open source software for scientific computing in Python.

 - The community of people who use and develop this stack.